nusratfatima123/Basic-programming/README.md

 # Basic-programming
-This is my first git repositry
+This is my first git repository
 Author- Nusrat Fatima